dwmkerr/puzlog/README.md

 **Later**

+- [ ] feat(!): cross browser support with web extension polyfill
+- [ ] refactor: create a 'puzzleId' based on a number rather than a URL - easier for links etc, however hold off on this as it might make sharing harder
+- [ ] refactor: move bulk of logic into service worker
 - [ ] bug: timer logic is a little odd, if you stop/pause at 00:01:01:999 for example, then pressing 'start' waits a full second before updating the tick.
 This is because of the logic being a bit weird, think we need to track the start/pause timestamp and make calculations based on that rather than 'last tick'